 - Downtown Rapid City: See art and history at Main Street Square in Downtown Rapid City.
 The Sculpture Project: Passage of Wind and Water features twenty-one large chunks of ancient granite to make it one of the largest public art projects.
 A short walk from Main Street Square you’ll find Art Alley, a colorful display of pop art, abstract and cultural works situated on alley walls between 6th and 7th Streets.

 - Native American Culture: Fall exploration of the Black Hills takes on a deeper meaning when you explore the rich Native American culture and traditions thriving here.
 Visit Prairie Edge Trading Company And Galleries to view on of the nation’s finest selections of Native American art, crafts, jewelry, books and music.
 To experience a stunning view, visit Crazy Horse Memorial, a 563-foot high tribute to the great Lakota Leader and the perfect backdrop for autumn skies.

 - Galleries & Museums: Central to Rapid City’s creative culture is The Dahl Fine Arts Center, where visual, performing and emerging arts have a home.
 While you’re in the neighborhood, pay a visit to Suzie Cappa Art Center to experience vibrant and heartwarming works created by artists of all abilities.
 For a cultural, geologic and historical trek through time, visit The Journey Museum & Learning Center and discover the formation of the Black Hills 2.5 billion years ago.

 - Historic Attractions: Historic sites are in abundance in and around Rapid City.
 In downtown Rapid City, you’ll find bronze presidential statues lining nearly every street corner.
-Dinosaur Park & Skyline Wilderness Area offer a sandstone ridge complete with evidence of dinosaurs and a stunning 100-mile view.
+Dinosaur Park & Skyline Wilderness Area offers a sandstone ridge complete with evidence of dinosaurs and a stunning 100-mile view.
 Just outside of Rapid City, Black Hills Balloons launches from various locations around the Black Hills.
 It’s only here, that you can soar high above the ponderosa pines with the oldest balloon company in the USA.

 Plan your trip around these special fall events to experience even more of Rapid City’s heritage: